shuklaAlkesh/Lokal_Connect_Job_portal_Application/Readme.md

 # Lokal App React Native Assignment

 ## Overview
-This is a React Native application built as part of the Lokal App assignment.
-The app demonstrates various React Native functionalities and features.
+Lokal Job Search is a comprehensive mobile application built with React Native that connects job seekers with local employment opportunities.
+This app was developed as part of the Lokal App assignment, showcasing a modern approach to local job hunting.

 ## Demo Video
 Watch the app demonstration here: